quinlan-lab/constraint-tools/README.md

 --genome STR
       Path to a reference fasta.
       A "samtools faidx" index is expected to be present at the same path.
+--build STR
+      Human reference genome build.
+      Allowed values for STR are "hg19" and "hg38".
 --mutations STR
       Path to a set of mutations specified as tab-separated values with column headings:
       "chromosome start end variant_type REF ALT number_ALT